magross/RoboRally/README.md

 `WELCOME | <Welcome message>`

-followed by the message
+where `<Welcome message>` is any string.
+This message is followed by the message

 `AWAITING_REGISTRATION`

-After receiving the `AWAITING\_REGISTRATION}>` message, the client can introduce himself and register a name, as described in section MESSAGES TO THE SERVER.
+After receiving the `AWAITING\_REGISTRATION` message, the client can introduce himself and register a name, as described in section MESSAGES TO THE SERVER.

 If the server does not recognize the type of a message (i.e., the first part of the message), he will reply by a message of the form